Guides Uncategorized

 You’ll also notice that your AC unit runs less often – which means less wear and tear on your motor, too!
 Finally, when you use a clutch fan, you’ll see that it’s designed to work with any type of cooling system – including the latest ductless mini split units!

-If you are wondering, whether you need a new fan clutch or not, here are few signs to indicate whether you need to do so:
+If you are wondering, whether the fan clutch is good or bad, here are few signs to indicate the condition of a clutch fan:

 • Intermittent or no fan speed during AC.